arsanig/present/README.md

 Present is a classroom management project that I'm working on to practice/revisit making fullstack applications.

 Usually I'll start a project like this but never finish it, let alone polish it.
+Let's not forget testing it too!
 In addition, I'll probably learn more about some of the tech I'm using.

 ### ✔ Only feature list I'm targeting:
 - User roles: Teacher & Student